Temperate Climates at the Poles

 The New Siberian Islands (north of the Siberian Arctic mainland) have yielded an abundance of fossils (mammoth, woolly rhinos, musk ox, antelope, deer, bear, horse and more than 50 other species), requiring forests and meadows to sustain them.
 Embedded in Arctic muck are a large number of mammals that have been frozen before they could decay.
 A completely preserved frozen woolly mammoth was excavated.
 In Alaska, duck-billed dinosaurs, turtles, conifers, herbaceous vegetation, and broad-leaved trees bear testimony to a tropical environment that once existed.
 Dr. Jack Wolfe in a 1978 U.S. Geological Survey Report submitted evidence of tropical vegetation in Alaska: mangrove, palm trees, Burmese laquer trees and others.
 (Dillow, Joseph, The Waters Above, 1982 p.
 348.)

-Even evolutionists concede that tectonic plate movement has a hard time accounting for evidence like the metasequoias in-situ growth at Axel Hieberg. (picture to the right taken from “Our ‘Tropical’ Arctic,” Canadian Geographic, Vol. 106 no. 6 Dec./Jan.
+Even evolutionists concede that tectonic plate movement has a hard time accounting for the semi-petrified fossil forest on Axel Heiberg island in the Arctic.
+Trees like metasequoias give evidence of in-situ growth and a high-latitude wetland forest.
+(Basinger, JF, “Our ‘Tropical’ Arctic,” Canadian Geographic, Vol. 106 no. 6 Dec./Jan.
 1987, pp. 28-37.)
 In 1998 a champosaur, an extinct subtropical crocodilian, and turtles were discovered in the Queen Elizabeth Islands in Arctic Canada.
 Obviously such a reptilian was not mobile enough to migrate.
 This would require a temperature range of 25° to 35°C for an area that currently sees temperatures of -45°C. (Oard, Michael, “A Tropical Reptile in the ‘Cretaceous’ Arctic,”CEN Technical Journal, vol. 14, no. 2, 2000, p.
 9.)

 In 2009 Joel Barker of Ohio State University discovered another ancient forest found on Ellesmere Island, which lies north of the Arctic Circle in Canada.
 It contained dried-out birch, larch, spruce, and pine trees.
 “About a dozen such frozen forests exist in the Canadian Arctic, but the newest site is the farthest north.”
 (Chang, Alicia, “Mummified Forest Reveals Climate Change Clues,” Huffington Post, December 16, 2010.)
 See picture to the right.